-- Apply heat to the unit using external heaters, blowers, lamps, or other external sources. - Allow humid air to escape from the unit by removing all protective plastic, or removing covers (if applicable). - Do not allow any part of the windings or unit to exceed 85°C (185°F). - The temperature and current must be monitored at all times during this test to prevent any damage to the windings or other components. - Measure the insulation resistance at least every two hours to determine the status of the drying process.
+- Apply heat to the unit using external heaters, blowers, lamps, or other external sources. - Allow humid air to escape from the unit by removing all protective plastic, or removing covers in the case of TEWAC or TEAAC units. - Do not allow any part of the windings or unit to exceed 85°C (185°F). - The temperature and current must be monitored at all times during this test to prevent any damage to the windings or other components. - Measure the insulation resistance at least every two hours to determine the status of the drying process.